 SETI is an acronym for the Search for Extraterrestrial Intelligence.
-It is an effort to detect evidence of technological civilizations that may exist elsewhere in the universe, particularly in our galaxy.
-There are potentially billions of locations outside our solar system that may host life.
-With our current technology, we have some ability to discover evidence of cosmic habitation, and in the specific case of our SETI experiments to find beings that are at a technological level at least as advanced as our own.
+It is an effort to detect evidence of technological civilizations that may exist elsewhere in the universe, particularly in our Galaxy.
+There are potentially billions of locations outside our Solar System that may host life.
+With our current technology, we have some ability to discover evidence of cosmic habitation, and, in the specific case of our SETI experiments, to find beings that are at a technological level at least as advanced as our own.

 Has the SETI Institute found an extraterrestrial signal?

 No SETI search has yet received a confirmed, extraterrestrial signal.
 If we had, the world would know about it.
-There is no policy of secrecy, and any promising signal would quickly prompt observations at other observatories.
+There is no policy of secrecy and any promising signal would quickly prompt observations at other observatories.

 In the past, there were several unexplained and intriguing signals detected in SETI experiments.
 Perhaps the most famous of these was the “Wow” signal picked up at the Ohio State Radio Observatory in 1977.
-However, none of these signals was ever detected again, and for scientists that’s not good enough to claim success and boogie off to Stockholm to collect a Nobel Prize.
+However, none of these signals was ever detected again, and for scientists that’s not good enough to claim success and travel to Stockholm to collect a Nobel Prize.
 Who would believe cold fusion unless many researchers could duplicate it in their labs?
 The same is true of extraterrestrial signals: they are credible only when they can be found more than once.